mwenge/reddit-sentiment-analysis/README.md

  ![2016](images/2016-sentiment.png)

 ## Conclusions
 The time-series bubble technique I've chosen here isn't an overwhelming success but it does provide some insights.
 Allowing the user to interact with the visualisation by speeding it up, choosing years to view, and hover/click on subreddits that interest them is definitely one of the successes of this project.
-However we need to find other ways of presenting the comment data, maybe over a tield plain or presenting it as an interactive ribbon chart.
+However we need to find other ways of presenting the comment data, maybe over a tiled plain or presenting it as an interactive ribbon chart.

 One of the main challenges in building this project was choosing an exciting/interactive display mode that suits the data.
-I don't think I've overcome this challenge yet.
+I don't think I've overcome this challenge yet, though packery.js does a good job of fitting the bubbles on the screen.
+Regularly calling a layout on packery every time we add twenty new subreddits or process 250 comments results in a dynamic-looking presentation.
 On the whole though I'm happy with the framework I've created for presenting the data and will probably continue to build on it to create new options for presentation.
 I think it will be useful for other datasets that are time-series based and can offer the user interested in exploring trends and drilling down into details an engaging experience.